-Wholistic, intuitive, aural, and visual interpretations of reality contrast with the current orthodox interpretation of reality where reality is completely described mathematically by the foundational principles of uncertainty and relativity, and consequently, events do not really take place in a cause and effect manner over time in three-dimensional space.
+Wholistic, intuitive, aural, and visual interpretations of reality contrast with the current orthodox interpretation of reality where reality is completely described mathematically by the foundational principles of uncertainty and relativity, and consequently, events do not really take place in a cause and effect manner over unidirectional and linear time in three-dimensional space.
+The model of the binary photon also makes it possible to understand how a laser works without invoking Einstein's theory of stimulated emission where an incoming photon interacts with an excited atom in a way that the interaction energy is zero, and the interaction does not require any energy (Wayne 2016b).
 According to Bohr (1934), the commonsense yet illusional view of reality prevails because most people do not have experience with velocities that are comparable to the speed of light and with objects as small as atoms (Miller 1994).
 The binary photon allows for a physical and mathematical description of the real world, capable of visual imagery, and consistent with common sense and intuition, where time differs from space, friction is not a fiction, and all effects require a cause.